 The following is a submission made by CARC to the Canadian Government as they review the federal environmental assessment process:

-The Canadian Arctic Resources Committee is Canada’s oldest citizen’s organization dedicated to environmental sustainability in the Arctic.
+CARC.org is Canada’s oldest citizen’s organization dedicated to environmental sustainability in the Arctic.
 We have a long history in commenting on environmental assessments in the Canadian North and we offer the following comments on the Discussion Paper.
 In general, the document has some good principles and steps forward.
 We are concerned, however, that it contains some “streamlining” steps that may compromise environmental protection.

 We fully support the development of “regional” environmental assessments: those that consider the cumulative effects of all developments in a given region.
 The consideration of cumulative impacts has been a primary consideration of CARC since our formation.
 Having baseline “big-picture” data in a given area before doing project-oriented assessments in that area is a very good idea.
 Moreover, we believe that the federal government should ensure that these are carried out throughout Canada, including the north, and that your revision of the federal process should reflect this.
 The Canadian Government, if not leading a regional assessment, should always be there in support of the many cross boundary wildlife species such as marine mammals, fish, migratory birds and caribou.
 And the truth may be that you are the only jurisdiction with the funds available to carry out regional assessments in the north.